laravel/jetstream-docs/1.x/features/api.md

 At first, this behavior may seem strange; however, it is convenient to be able to always assume an API token is available and can be inspected via the `tokenCan` method.
 This means that within your application's authorizations policies you may always call this method without fear that there is no token associated with the request.

-Note that the `tokenCan` only deaults to true for first-party API request authenticated using Laravel Sanctum as described in the [Laraven Sanctum docs]https://laravel.com/docs/8.x/sanctum#token-abilities).
+Note that the `tokenCan` only defaults to true for first-party API request authenticated using Laravel Sanctum as described in the [Laraven Sanctum docs]https://laravel.com/docs/8.x/sanctum#token-abilities).
 This method will not default to true for applications using other authentication like [laravel/ui](https://github.com/laravel/ui) which is used by for example [Laravel Nova](https://nova.laravel.com/).
 In such cases policies using `tokenCan` needs to check manually if the request is comming from a first-party UI not authenticated by Sanctum:

 ```php
 request()->is('nova-api/*') || $request->user()->tokenCan('read'); // Check if an API request from Laravel Nova